By Amy Hunt

 What are the dirtiest spots in our kitchen?

-It might surprise you, but there are a couple of spots in our kitchen that harbour more germs than anywhere else.
+While a proper kitchen cleaning process is an important part of the maintenance of any home, there are spots that we might often miss or forget about as we go.
+And it might surprise you, but there are a couple of spots in our kitchen that harbour more germs than anywhere else.

 - High touch points: Lynsey explains, "High touch points are going to be the dirty hot spots in your kitchen; for example, when you open your kitchen cupboards looking for ingredients in the middle of cooking, the handles are going to get sticky and start to harbour germs.
 The same goes for the knobs and buttons on your oven."